Desire100/Object-Detection-and-Tracking-with-OpenCV-/README.md

 ## Corner Detection
   Looking for corners to find general edges of objects.
+  When thinking about corner detection in computer vision, we should ask ourselvesL What is a corner?
+  A corner is a point whose local neighborhood stands in two dominant and different edge directions also a corner can be interpreted as   the   junction of two edges, where an edge is a sudden change in image brightness.

+  there are various corner detection algorithms:
+  #### Harris Corner Detection
+   It can be detected by looking for significant change in all directions

+  #### Shi-Tomasi Corner Detection
+   Made a small modification to the Harris Corner Detector which ended up with better results.

 ## Grid Detection
 Combinaing both concepts to find grids in images* useful for applications)